mxslk/DebugYourPain/content/docs/main_posts/understand/principles_of_pain.md

 The pain hurts so that you move to safety.
 So you protect your hand from further damage.
 If the pain is bad enough, you'll also learn to be more careful around stoves, and you might even be afraid of frying things.

 Pain is a learning signal your nervous system generates for protective action.
-With it, you protect your hand, and avoid future situations where your hand is at risk,
+With it, you protect your hand, and avoid future situations where your hand is at risk.

 **Pain is generated from past experience**